 Professor Mark Easton - RMIT University

-Professor Mark Easton is the current Associate Dean (Manufacturing, Materials and Mechatronics) at RMIT University, where he has been since 2014.
-Additionally, Professor Easton’s has previously worked at Monash University, working primarily with the CAST Co-Operative Research Centre and was its final CEO.
+Professor Mark Easton is the Director of the Advanced Manufacturing Precinct at RMIT University, where he has been since 2014.
+Before this, Professor Easton worked at Monash University, working primarily with the CAST Co-Operative Research Centre and was its final CEO.

 Professor Easton received his PhD from the University of Queensland in 1999.
 His extensive experience includes stints at Comalco (now Rio Tinto Aluminum) Research Centre and at the Leichtmetallkompetenz Zentrum, Rashofen (LKR) in Austria.

-Over the years, Professor Easton has been the recipient of a number of awards, including the Henry Marion Howe Awards and the GKSS Magnesium Award.
+Over the years, Professor Easton has been the recipient of a number of awards, including a current Mercator Fellowship, the Henry Marion Howe Award and the GKSS Magnesium Award.
 During his time at CAST CRC, he received five commercialisation awards for his role in the commercialisation of technologies.

-Currently, Professor Easton’s research partners include Magnotec, Ford, Cook Medical, and Weir Minerals.
+Professor Easton’s industry research partners have included Magnotec, Ford, Cook Medical, Capral and Weir Minerals.

 Professor Easton has more than 20 years of experience in solidification processing of light alloys, initially focusing on casting.
 More recently, however, he has shifted his focus to additive manufacturing.

 Professor David St John - The University of Queensland